flufficat/Escape-Launcher/README.md

   Contributing
 </h3>

 If you would like to contribute clone the repo and make your changes and then create a pull request, we'll get on it as fast as we can!
 In the projects section you can see a a roadmap with plans for the launcher.

+To build the project you will need to create a local.propeties in the project route with the sdk location in it.
+You will also need to add the google-services.json file or remove firebase manually.

 </div>